Looking for Part 4? It’s here: https://atomicfeminist.com/2021/03/31/its-just-biology-part-4/

-Because human beings were the only species in the galaxy who had discovered the concept of imagination, and indeed, thus far the only species that seemed to have the ability, the q’Lurians saw human imagination as a genetic defect.
+The q’Lurians saw human imagination as a genetic defect.
+Human beings were the only species in the galaxy who had discovered the concept of imagination, and indeed, thus far the only species that seemed to have the ability.
 That most other galactic species enjoyed the human propensity for storytelling inflamed the q’Lurians’ dislike of homo sapiens to a pathological hatred.
 It occurred to Nicky that it was probably similar to how human beings thought of conjoined twins, as a wrongness, a perversion, even though for the q’Lurians that was their normal.
 But at least humans didn’t assign a value judgement to that!
 At least humans tried to overcome their prejudices!
-For pity’s sake, imagination was a part of humanity, not a character flaw.
+Imagination was a part of humanity, not a character flaw.
 “You hate lying, I understand.
-I can understand that.
+I can understand that, truly, I can.
 But tell me this…did the woman you attacked lie to you?”

 “Pft!
 Like I would voluntarily talk to a human!”
 Nicky wished the q’Lurians would just pack up and go already, all of them, follow the lead of their separatists and withdraw q’Lur from galactic culture entirely.
 They added nothing to it that he had seen, living in their isolated neighborhoods glaring at everyone who happened by.
 Why even leave home if you were just going to keep to yourselves anyway?
 Why not just stay where you came from, then?

-The second head sighed.
+The depressed head sighed and addressed his fellow.
 “Don’t even bother trying to explain.
 We can’t communicate with them.
 Human beings are incapable of honesty.”